Nikkei drops after ECB, tests 25-day average

 SMBC Nikko Securities.

-"It's too much to hope they can agree on a scheme to support
+"It's too much to hope that they can agree on a scheme to

 "If the Nikkei closes below the 25-day average